-At KS4, students will cover topics linked to the GCSE AQA Syllabus B (yr 11 pupils) but also the core content of all other exam boards for GCSE/iGCSE.
+At KS4, students will cover topics linked to the GCSE AQA Syllabus B, but also the core content of all other exam boards for GCSE/iGCSE.
 The Programme of Study follows a thematic approach and explores the conceptual areas in relation to two different monotheistic religions, these two religions are chosen as they have parallel conceptual roots in faith and as such are more familiar to learners who often have limited contact time within the curriculum.
 This is arranged sequentially and the Programme of Study ensures that students experience a breadth of different religious views.
 Students will study Christianity as it is the main religion in Great Britain today.
-The second religion to be studied is Islam as it's the second largest religion, and there is a growing Muslim community in the region has grown significantly in recent years.
+The second religion to be studied is Islam as it's the second largest religion, and there is a growing Muslim community in the region that has grown significantly in recent years.

-KS4 1-3 term placement focused pathway - linked to core content of all GCSE and iGCSE syllabi
+KS4 1-3 term placement focused pathway - linked to core content of all GCSE and iGCSE sy /llab 1

-K34 1-3 term placeme nii locuseu painway - iinke

-Core unit 16 lessons Core unit 1 6 lessons
+Core unit 1 7 lessons Core unit 1 7 lessons

 content 2 Revision content 2 Revision

 lessons lessons

 Christianity (in depth study 1) Islam (in depth study 2)

-Core unit 1 6 lessons Core unit 1 6 lessons
+Core unit 18 lessons Core unit 1 8 lessons

 content 2 Revision content 2 Revision

 lessons lessons

-Balanta alta a a a d December 1 Conflict

-Relationships and Peace and Conflict

-families (theme 1) (theme 2)
+Relationships and families (theme 1) Peace and Conflict (theme 2)